 - Analysis of public opinion and household surveys

 Visiting scholars must be a member of the staff of a university situated in the Arab World and be in a social science or related discipline and is working in areas relating to the above research theme and sub-themes.
 The ideal candidate is a junior faculty member who has obtained his/her PhD in the past five years, but pre-doctoral candidates (ABD status) and those with more than five years since the PhD will also be considered.

-The fellowship will cover economy class round-trip air fare and will provide the visiting scholar with a monthly stipend to cover expenses while in residence in Minnesota.
+The fellowship will cover economy class round-trip air fare and will provide the visiting scholar with housing, health insurance and a monthly stipend to cover expenses while in residence in Minnesota.
 The duration of the fellowship is negotiable, but is not to be inferior to three months or exceed six months.
 The visiting scholar will be provided with a university ID, access to university libraries and to the internet, and a place to work.

 Interested candidates should send the following:

 o The research project the candidate would undertake during the fellowship;

 o A description of previous research and academic preparation; and

 o A statement of why and how a fellowship at the University of Minnesota may benefit, deepen, or extend his/her own research.

 - A detailed curriculum vitae